Saudi-led coalition captures large areas of Yemen's Hodeidah airport: UAE

 ADEN (Reuters) - Arab coalition troops stormed the airport in Yemen’s main port Hodeidah on Tuesday and captured large areas of the compound in battles with Iran-aligned Houthis, a Yemeni military source, the UAE news agency and local residents said.

+Residents of the strategic Red Sea city said battles were also raging on the coastal road leading to the densely populated city center from the airport, with Apache helicopter gunships of the Western-backed coalition providing close air support.

-Wresting the airport from the Houthis would be an important gain for the coalition led by Saudi Arabia and the United Arab Emirates, which pledged a swift assault on the city to avoid disrupting aid deliveries to Yemen through the port.
+Wresting the airport from the Houthis would be a major step towards a takeover of Hodeidah by coalition-backed forces.
+Saudi Arabia and the United Arab Emirates have pledged a swift assault to avoid disrupting aid deliveries to Yemen through the port.

+“We can hear the sounds of artillery, mortars and sporadic machinegun fire.
+The Houthis have been using tanks,” a resident close to the coastal strip told Reuters by telephone, asking not to be identified.

+“Water has been cut off to many of the areas near the Corniche area because the Houthis have dug trenches and closed water pipes.
+Many people are fleeing these neighborhoods and going deeper into the city center.”

+Saudi and UAE state media accused the Houthis of shelling civilian districts.
+Residents said the Houthi tanks were targeting coalition forces.

-The Western-backed alliance launched the onslaught on Hodeidah on June 12 to try and turn the tables in a long-stalemated proxy war between Saudi Arabia and Iran that has exacerbated turmoil across the Middle East.
+The Arab alliance launched the onslaught on Hodeidah, the Houthis’ sole port, on June 12 to try and turn the tables in a long-stalemated proxy war between Saudi Arabia and Iran that has exacerbated turmoil across the Middle East.

-“They have stormed the airport,” an anti-Houthi Yemeni military source told Reuters.
+“They have stormed the airport,” an anti-Houthi Yemeni military source told Reuters earlier on Tuesday.

-“This is the first time we hear the clashes so clearly.
-We an hear the sound of artillery and machinegun fire,” said a resident who requested anonymity.
-Warplanes had bombarded the airport earlier in the morning, the resident added.

 The UAE state news agency WAM said large swathes of the airport compound had been taken by coalition forces.
+Houthi media said coalition warplanes had carried out more than 40 strikes on the airport since the morning.

 The escalation in fighting has wounded and displaced dozens of civilians and hampered humanitarian agencies trying to send vital aid to million of Yemenis via the Red Sea port.